 Select Wines

-The 2012 Cain Five shows a nice mix of both blackberry, a pine component and a subtle toasted cedar note interwoven on the bouquet.
+The 2012 Cain Five shows a nice mix of both blackberries, a pine component and a subtle toasted cedar note interwoven on the bouquet.
 An earthiness (forest floor) along with mushroom aromatics both continue onto the palate.
-Good acidity, mouth watering.
-Well integrated tannins feel nice on the palate on the finish – somewhat savory finish of great length.
+Features mouthwatering acidity.
+Well integrated tannins feel pleasant on the palate with a long lasting somewhat savory finish.

 With just a few years more age, the 2007 is a perfect example of the importance of aging Cain’s wines and balance and beauty as a result (coupled with this excellent vintage).
 This wine (tasted 9 nears after vintage) shows harmonious notes straight out of the bottle.
 The fruit is lively and seems like a younger wine then it actually is.
 The bouquet shows an elegant nose with hints of white pepper, aromas of rose petal, dark cherry and blueberry.
 Balanced on the palate, it features long lasting somewhat chewy tannins.
 A crowd pleaser!

-The very reasonably priced Cain Cuvée is always a non vintage of two years – bottled as NV (for non vintage with a number representing the most recent of the two harvest used to make this wine).
-The NV12 included the 2011 and 2012 vintages; this is a lighter styled wine – easy drinking and certainly easy on the pocketbook.
-Aromatically it shows a sweaty leather/animal note to the bouquet, almost foxy/racy like.
-This wine needs time to breathe – as it opens this aromatic ‘mustiness’ dissipates, replaced by elegant fruit and a noticeable floral component.
-Fairly soft on the palate with polished tannins – this wine drinks well young.
+The very reasonably priced Cain Cuvée is always a non-vintage of two years and is bottled as NV (for non-vintage with a number representing the most recent of the two-harvests used to make this wine).
+The NV12 included the 2011 and 2012 vintages; this is a lighter styled, easy drinking wine and certainly gentle on the pocketbook.
+Aromatically it shows a sweaty leather/animal note to the bouquet, almost wild/gamey like.
+This wine needs time to breathe and as it opens this aromatic ‘mustiness’ dissipates, replaced by elegant fruit and a noticeable floral component.
+It is fairly soft on the palate with polished tannins, this wine drinks well young.

-They use longer premium corks – each of their bottles are laser etched with a few relevant details about the wine.
+Cain holds on to their wines a couple of years longer than most Napa Valley wineries before releasing them.
+They also use longer premium corks and each of their bottles are laser etched with a few relevant details about the wine.
 All labels are still adhered with glue.

-For more information, to schedule an appointment or to signup for their mailing list, visit: www.cainfive.com
+In addition to primarily selling direct to consumer, Cain also is selectively distributed in Napa Valley including at Oakville Grocery.
+For more information, to schedule a virtual appointment or to sign up for their mailing list, visit: www.cainfive.com

 I was lucky that a friend ordered a bottle of Cain wine when dining at the Perdido Beach Resort in Orange Beach, AL. It was outstanding.
 Any time we’re near Alabama’s gulf coast, we always go back to that resort and purchase a few bottles.
 Good stuff…good stuff indeed.